colindresj/spot/spot.md

 The benefits laid out herein will be negligble, and may in fact cause discomfort on a small scale.
 However, as the application grows in complexity and dyanmism, the benefits will increase exponentially.

 ###The Future
 This framework hopes to advance the development of CSS architecture along the same lines as the rest of the web.
-Projects like [Ember](http://emberjs.com/guides/components/), Angular and Polymer are helping to teach developers the power of modularized HTML, and this framework hopes to do the same with CSS.
+Projects like [Ember](http://emberjs.com/guides/components/), [Angular](https://angularjs.org/) and [Polymer](http://www.polymer-project.org/) are helping to teach developers the power of modularized HTML, and this framework hopes to do the same with CSS.

+###Inspiration
+Inspiration for this framework comes from methodologies such as [OOCSS](http://oocss.org/), [SMACSS](http://smacss.com/), [BEM](http://bem.info/) and [Atomic Design](http://bradfrostweb.com/blog/post/atomic-web-design/).
+Writing this framework has meant humbly standing on the shoulders of giants like [Nicole Sullivan](http://www.stubbornella.org/content/), [Nicolas Gallagher](http://nicolasgallagher.com/), [Jonathan Snook](http://snook.ca/) and [Harry Roberts](http://csswizardry.com/).
+This framework exists because of their efforts and leadership.

 ##Approach
 This framework sets out to achieve clearly outlined goals.
 A few guiding principles and the appropriate methods for following those principles have been created in order to reach the goals laid out.